top of page

 Innovative medical informatics: A digital representation of healthcare professionals around a wheelchair emphasizes accessibility and personalized assistance in a modern clinical setting.

-At the center of my world stands community engagement, technology planning, and information/knowledge management.
+At the center of my world are community engagement, technology planning, and information/knowledge management.
+Thank you for considering my application to your distinguished MLIS program at ____ University.

 MLIS Medical Informatics Wheelchair Access Personal Help